 - Ultrasound Doppler scanning in one-dimensional mode

-- Functional diagnostics of kidneys, lungs, gastrointestinal tract; diagnostics of all parts of the skeleton in inflammations and tumors; diagnostics of the sentinel lymph node; radioisotope diagnostics in adults and children
+- Functional radioisotope diagnostics of diseases of the kidneys, lungs, gastrointestinal tract, all parts of the skeleton in inflammations and tumors, diagnostics of the sentinel lymph nodes

 - Single photon emission computed tomography (SPECT)

 - Therapy with the use of radioactive isotopes

 - Selective internal radiation therapy (SIRT) in the treatment of liver tumors

 - Therapy with the alpha emitter Xofigo® (Ra-223)